CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Contains/contains-text-block.md

 ### Text contains Text To Find

-This example will check that `"The quick brown fox jumps over the lazy dog"` contains the text `"quick brown fox"`.
+This example will check whether `"The quick brown fox jumps over the lazy dog"` contains the text `"quick brown fox"`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.